nitedani/fastapi-cls-controller/README.md

-A decorator based router for FastAPI
+A class/decorator based router for FastAPI
 ---

 ```python